fazibear/puddleofcode/content/story/2024-04-04-zig-can-you-c.md

 OK, So try to use some C library in ZIG!
 How hard it will be?
 Let's see.

 NOTE: It works only with Zig 0.11.
-Anyway this is lib is not a good example.
-Raylib have build.zig included.
+Anyway raylib a good example.
+There is build.zig included and makes things easier ;]

 Try to write somple app using `raylib`.